alanarvelo/DHackathon/README.md

 A Sponsor role can be assigned to anyone who submits funds or who submits more then X funds.
 The sponsor role could have tiers depending on the donation.
 Companies, will be interested in the publicity and functionality of the Sponsor role if it is designed to be appealing enough for them.

-**To do:** add a Sponsor role for EOAs that submit funds and add relevant functionality.
+**To do:** add a Sponsor role for EOA's that submit funds and add relevant functionality.

 #### Extend to any type of competition